 10. The Social Network

-Just another step in the evolution of Trent Reznor, his ambient soundtrack for The Social Network was made with Atticus Ross and received many major awards.
+This is just another step in the evolution of Trent Reznor.
+His ambient soundtrack for The Social Network was made with Atticus Ross and received many major awards.
 The tracks are haunting and addictive and perfectly match the uncomfortableness and anxiety of the film.

 11. Into the Wild